boredants/fortinet_utils/README.md

 * get_license_status.py - a comprehensive list of licensing info

 * get_rate_based_sigs.py - retrieve a list of rate-based IPS signatures and their thresholds

+* fortigate_backup.py - back up the Fortigate config to a file